knowit-finland-javascript-guild/cdk-with-typescript/README.md

 cdklocal init sample-app --language=typescript
 ```

+This command also turns the `app` directory into a git repository.

+In general, when working with Infrastructure-as-Code (IaC),
+it is a good idea to track changes with git (e.g. commit after successful deploy)

+For this workshop, we recommend you create a new commit after each exercise,
+but it's also OK to play with danger, if that's more your style!

 ## Excercise 0.5: Exploring the Sample App

 Looking at the code in `lib/app-stack.ts`, the sample app seems to only create three AWS resources: